pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`background_scrolling`

-This code creates a scrolling background effect in a game using the Python Arcade library.
-It includes a player sprite that moves around and controls to move the player up, down, left, or right.
-The background texture is constantly aligned with the screen and the texture offset is adjusted to create a moving illusion.
+This example demonstrates how to create a scrolling background in a game using the Arcade library in Python.
+The program loads a texture from a file and creates a screen-sized background that moves continuously as the player navigates through the game.
+The background is aligned with the screen, and the texture offset is adjusted to give the appearance of movement, creating an engaging visual experience for the player.
+It also showcases how to incorporate player motion tracking and camera manipulation to center the view on the player sprite.

 background_stationary.py
 ------------------------